-Keeping your business’s documents organized and securely stored can be difficult and overwhelming, with seemingly endless options for digital document storage and organization.
+Keeping your business’s documents organized and securely stored can be difficult and overwhelming, considering the seemingly endless options for digital document storage and organization.
 Document repositories, which function as part of document management systems, provide an easy, secure way to store all your documents in one centralized location.
-Read on to learn what a document repository is, how it is used and how you can set one up for your own business.
+Read on to learn what a document repository is, how it’s used, and how you can set one up for your own business.

 What is a document repository?